 Serving Patients in Rochester NY For 25+ years

 Periodontists, Roxanne Lowenguth, DDS, MS and James J. Infantino, DDS specialize in the prevention, diagnosis, and treatment of gum disease and related oral health conditions.
 Our practice takes a personalized approach with each patient to ensure their treatments meet their specific oral health needs.
 To develop your individual treatment plan, we will carefully examine your mouth and teeth, consult with you and your referring dentist, and then make an informed recommendation for the best dental services for your individual needs.
-We will spend time with you to review your options and help you select the plan that best fits your needs and budget.
+We will spend time with you to review your options and help you select the plan that most fits your needs and budget.

 Committed to Helping Save & Maintain Your Natural Teeth

 We strive to help you save your natural teeth.
 We believe that maintaining your teeth is the best possible goal our patients should have.
 With proper care and education, periodontal treatment is extremely successful in saving teeth.
 Our team makes it simple and predictable.
 While implants are good solutions when teeth can’t be saved, they are not substitutions for your own teeth.

 To enhance our level of care, we have incorporated the latest dental technology into our practice.
 This includes a Carestream Cone Beam CAT scanner and Carestream Digital Scanner.
 Among the many benefits of these systems is reduced radiation exposure for patients.
 Our practice is committed to the principle of patient safety and keeping radiation exposure to a minimum.